OrangeCon Rules & Regulations

 - DISPLAY CASES.
 Models may be displayed in transparent cases prior to, and following the completion of Contest Judging.
 IPMS Orange County asks that the cases be removed by the owner prior to Judging.
 The Contest Director and/or Head Judge have the right to exclude from judging any model left in a display case that does not permit close scrutiny of the models.

 - OUT OF THE BOX (OOB).
-Out-of-the Box – Orange Con 2017 will not include an OOB category or award.
+Orange Con will not include an OOB category or award.

 - Models will be judged for skill in construction, finish, realism, scope of effort, and accuracy.
 All models within a specific category will be held to same criteria.
 Additional criteria are considered for special categories such as dioramas and Humor.
 Models are three-dimensional, scale representations of three-dimensional, full-size articles.
 For that reason, models will be judged in three dimensions and examined in all aspects.
 Entries will be handled, by judges both for proper table placement and for judging, as required.
 Models in the Contest Room may be covered by cases while on general public display, but such cases must be removed from models for judging.
 Judges will not remove cases from models unless the modeler has given explicit, written, approval in advance.
 Models in cases will not be judged.
 Models entered in the Humor category will be judged on both their humor content and the degree of modeling skill which they represent.
 Judges will adhere to the standards set forth in the I.P.M.S.
 Competition handbook.

 - Dioramas are judged not only on the technical merit of their construction, but also on the strength of the theme or story they present, so that if two dioramas were technically equal, the one having the stronger theme or story would win.

 - Beside the “Best of Show”, “Special Award (if any)”, Contest Theme Award, awards will be presented for:

 Best Military Vehicle